nuta/vhpc2025-keynote/script.md

 # A life of a hypervisor

 - Let's summarize what we've seen so far.

 - To put it simply in JavaScript, the life of a hypervisor looks like this.
   1. Prepare guest memory.
-  2. Load the boot image.
+  2. Load the boot image into the guest memory.
   3. Initialize the vCPU state.
   4. Enter the guest mode.
   5. Handle VM exits and go back to the guest mode.